Dr Peter Saxton

 My research interests include:

 - Control of sexually transmitted infections

 - Sexual orientation and health disparities

-I am most interested in preventing rather than treating disease.
-I have expertise in community-based research, health promotion and policy reform, having worked with peer-led NGOs for over 15 years.
-My work is characterised by a multidisciplinary perspective, action-focused leadership, and collaborative practice between the university, NGOs and affected communities.
+My focus is preventing infection and epidemic control.
+I have expertise in community-based research, health promotion, policy improvement and knowledge translation.
+My work is characterised by a multidisciplinary perspective, action-focused leadership, and collaborative practice between the university, NGOs and most-affected communities.

 Research | Current

 - HIV Behavioural Surveillance programme